etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 ###  OBQuery

-The  OBQuery  class is an extension of the  Hibernate Query  object.
+The  OBQuery  class is an extension of the  [Hibernate Query](https://docs.jboss.org/hibernate/orm/3.5/reference/en/html/queryhql.html){target="\_blank"} object.
 It extends the standard Hibernate Query functionality for filtering on active, client and organization.